Do Go On - 314 - The Oak Island Mystery

 That's reasonable.

-So he's brought a huge, I mean, that doesn't even sound like a pit anymore.
+So he's brought a huge, I mean, it doesn't even sound like a pit anymore.

 It's that wide.